 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 4 years and 6 months of technical progress since the 5D Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the LX15 emerges as the winner of the match-up (17 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX15 is the clear winner of the contest (18 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.